pekingduck/pogo-game-master/README.md

 # Pokemon GO Game Master
-A Repo of Game Master files of Pokemon GO
+A repository of Game Master files of Pokemon GO.

-`archive/` contains all versions of the Game Master files.

 `current*` are the most up-to-date Game Master in various formats.

+`archive/` contains previous versions of the Game Master.

+I'll try to update this repo whenever a new version becomes available.
+If it's not up-to-date, you're welcome to submit an issue.